One of the more recent additions to the designer dog arena, Pomskies are a result of a crossing between a Siberian Husky and a Pomeranian.

 Both because of the difficulty of breeding and the fact that Pomsky puppies are still quite rare, these cute puppies are very expensive.
 According to the Pomsky Club of America, reputable breeders don’t charge anything less than $2,000 for their puppies, and even that’s for puppies that don’t have all of the most desirable traits.
 For a Pomsky with blue eyes and distinct Husky appearance, you can expect to dish out at least $3,000.
 Similarly, popular color combinations such as Merle Pomsky puppies will cost more than, let’s say, “plain” black or brown Pomsky.
 Bringing these pups into your life won’t be cheap, but the results are undeniable.

 The super cute Pomsky (or Huskeranian as some prefer to call them) is a mix of two pure breeds: Pomeranian and Siberian Husky.
-To get a Pomsky litter, breeders have to artificially inseminate a Siberian Husky female with a Pomeranian male sperm.
-The reason for the complicated breeding process is the difference in the size of the two breeds: Pomeranian female can’t bring puppies sired by a larger Husky male to term without risking their health.
-It just wouldn’t be pleasant for either dog in this scenario.
-So, it’s best for breeders to do this one themselves rather than trying to let nature take it’s course.
+But, as most people can realize once they see the two breeds compared, it is not possible to get a mix of them the natural way.
+To get a Pomsky litter, breeders have to artificially inseminate a Siberian Husky female with a Pomeranian male sperm and hope it works the first time around.
+The reason for the complicated breeding process is the difference in the size of the two breeds: Pomeranian females can’t bring puppies sired by a larger Husky male to term without risking their health.
+Puppies would be too big for them to give birth to (not to mention the impossibility of mating) and could even endanger the mother’s life.
+Even if you consider a match between a Pomeranian male and a Husky female, the difficulties are clear once again – it simply wouldn't work on its own.
+In this case, it is best for breeders to do this one themselves rather than trying to let nature take its course.

 Related: 10 Best Toys For Your Pomsky

-Since the Pomsky breed is considered a crossbreed, they are not recognized by American Kennel Club.
-However, reputable Pomsky breeders can register their litters for a certified pedigree with the International Pomsky Association.
+Since the Pomsky breed is considered a crossbreed or a designer dog if you prefer, they are not recognized by the American Kennel Club which only considers purebred dogs for recognition.
+However, that doesn’t mean that there is no chance of getting pedigree papers for your Pomsky puppy – you can still get proof of healthy, quality lineage for your crossbreed dog even if it’s not from AKC.
+Reputable Pomsky breeders can register their litters for a certified pedigree with the International Pomsky Association, a reputable breed club dedicated to this popular designer dog.
 To obtain a pedigree for their puppies, breeders have to submit information about their lineage and ensure that their litter is up to the breed’s standard and completely healthy.
 This is why it’s important to look for Pomskies with a pedigree, as it’s a sign you’re getting your pup for a responsible breeder and not a puppy mill.
-So, don’t forget to check your pup’s papers before bringing him or her home!
+Backyard breeders won’t screen their puppies for health issues, won’t pay attention to their lineage, and will keep their dogs in horrific, inhumane conditions – not only is it cruel to support these operations by buying from them, but it will also guarantee you a dog that is prone to health issues and even behavioral problems.
+In other words, don’t forget to check your pup’s papers before bringing him or her home!

 Food / Diet